-So you made Corned Beef and Cabbage to celebrate St. Patty's Day...and you may have enjoyed a tall glass of Guinness to go with..or maybe even used some in the broth when you cooked the Corned Beef...but now what?
+So you made Corned Beef and Cabbage to celebrate St. Patrick's Day...and you may have enjoyed a tall glass of Guinness too..but now what?
+Guinness Brownies with Maple Buttercream Frosting is what!
+Chocolate, Guinness, and maple frosting...it's just what the doctor ordered!

 Guinness Brownies with Maple Buttercream Frosting

 Rich, fudgy brownies made with the goodness of Guinness draught!

 - 1 cup of Guinness beer, at room temperature

 - 1 cup all purpose flour